polarityio/crowdstrike/README.md

 2. Go to `Support > API Client and Keys`.
 3. Click `Add New API Client`.
 4. A dialog will appear, enter the name of the integration (e.g. `Polarity`) and a description (optional).
-5. Polarity will need `Read` access to both `Containment` and `Detection`, so make sure to click both checkboxes.
+5. Polarity will need `Read` access to `Detections`.
 6. Click `Add`.
 Record the Client ID and Client Secret (Client secret will only be shown once for security purpose, so make sure to store it in a secure place).

 Use the Client ID and Client Secret that you recorded previously to fill out the integration options.
 You are now ready to use the Polarity integration with Crowdstrike!

-## crowdstrike Integration Options
+## Crowdstrike Integration Options

+### Crowdstrike API URL

+The REST API URL for your Crowdstrike instance which should include the schema (i.e., http, https) and port if required.
+Defaults to `https://api.crowdstrike.com`.

 ### Client ID